DynamicID: Zero-Shot Multi-ID Image Personalization with Flexible Facial Editability: Methodology

 The predominant technique for feature injection in personalized generation is the cross-attention mechanism.
-However, the inherent softmax function introduces an implicit inductive bias that forces each query to distribute a fixed total attention mass across all keys, even in the absence of semantic relevance between the query and any of the keys, which potentially causes perturbations to the model's original behavior and identity blending \cite{FastComposer} in multi-ID personalization.
-To overcome these limitations, we propose the Semantic-Activated Attention (SAA).
+However, the inherent softmax function introduces an implicit inductive bias that forces each query to distribute a fixed total attention mass across keys, even in the absence of semantic relevance between the query and any of the keys.
+This behavior can lead to two significant issues: 1) perturbations to the model's original behavior, and 2) identity blending \cite{FastComposer} in multi-ID personalization.
+To overcome these limitations, we propose Semantic-Activated Attention (SAA).
 As shown in Fig.~\ref{SAA_pipeline}, given the latent image representation $z$ and facial features $c_f$ extracted from the reference image, SAA is formally defined through the following operations:

-where $Q = zW_q$, $K = c_fW_k$, and $V = c_fW_v$ represent the query, key, and value matrices of the attention mechanism, respectively.
+where $Q = zW_q$, $K = c_fW_k$, and $V = c_fW_v$ represent the attention mechanism's query, key, and value matrices, respectively.
 The matrix $J \in \mathbb{R}^{k \times 1}$ denotes an all-ones column vector $ ^\top$ with length matching the number of keys, $k$.
 The $\mathrm{Expand}(\cdot)$ operator broadcasts the weight vector $w$ along the feature dimension to match the dimension of the attention output matrix.
 The $\mathrm{Norm}(\cdot)$ operator applies min-max normalization to scale its input values to the [0, 1] range.
 The activation weights, derived from the interactions between queries and keys, effectively indicate the extent to which each query should be associated with the reference facial information, as verified in Fig.~\ref{activate_weight}.
 Intuitively, SAA enhances ID features integration by ensuring that queries corresponding to the facial region receive strong activation (with their corresponding activation weight approaching 1) to incorporate reference facial information, while queries corresponding to the background are suppressed (with their corresponding activation weight approaching 0) according to their inherent irrelevance to the reference face.
 Additionally, queries corresponding to the body are moderately activated to maintain the internal coherence of the image.

 The incorporation of a query-level activation gating mechanism confers inherent zero-shot generalization properties upon our pipeline, manifesting through three principal dimensions: